-This is the most famous of Devi temples in Haridwar.
-Ganga enters the plains from Devbhumi here in Haridwar and hence it is also called Gangadwar.
+This is the most famous of Devi temples in the town.
+Ganga enters the plains from Devbhumi here and hence it is also called Gangadwar.
 Located almost at the edge of Ganga near Brahmakund, it is a really small temple with an idol of Ganga.
-In scriptures, Ganga is a Devi in dravya or liquid form.
-At Haridwar, she is the prime Goddess whom the pilgrims come to meet.
+In scriptures, Ganga is a Devi in Dravya or liquid form.
+Here she is the prime Goddess whom the pilgrims come to meet.

-There is no greater motivation for a Hindu pilgrim than to take a dip in Holy Ganga at Haridwar and at Ganga in Kashi.
+There is no greater motivation for a Hindu pilgrim than to take a dip in Holy Ganga in this holy town and at Ganga in Kashi.

-In fact, most temples in Haridwar have an idol of Ganga somewhere, making her look omnipresent on land surrounding the river.
+In fact, most temples here have an idol of Ganga somewhere, making her look omnipresent on land surrounding the river.